Academic Research Foundations: Quantitative

 Engineering the participants in your study to align with the contours of the population.

-See also Thinking Creatively Quiz
+See also Information Literacy Quiz Answers

 The methodology used to achieve a representative sample of people to participate in your study.